-If an appreciated security is donated in-kind to charity, the capital gain is not taxable and the FMV is added to the corporations Capital Dividend account (CDA) allowing the value to be paid tax-free to shareholders.
+If an appreciated security is donated in-kind to charity, the capital gain is not taxable and therefore, 100% of the capital gain (as opposed to 50%) is added to the corporations Capital Dividend account (CDA) allowing the value to be paid tax-free to shareholders.
 In addition, the corporation will receive a charitable donation receipt equal to the value of the security donated which can be used to reduce income for taxation purposes from all sources.
 Consider the Mackenzie Charitable Giving Foundation if you are looking to create a legacy.